-To minimize size variations due to temperature changes as the satellite travels from sun to shade during its orbit, WESTPAC is covered in a special thermal stabilizing white coating.
-In operation the WESTPAC satellite travels in free, non-oriented flight, at an altitude of 835 km above the Earth’s surface.
+To minimize size variations due to temperature changes as the satellite travels from sun to shade during its orbit, EOSCOM is covered in a special thermal stabilizing white coating.
+In operation the EOSCOM satellite travels in free, non-oriented flight, at an altitude of 835 km above the Earth’s surface.

 The satellite is dual use, and can provide data to infill the database of precision orbital data for international studies of geodesy, crustal deformation, plate tectonics, geodynamics, atmospheric science and earthquake prediction.